inko-lang/inko/docs/source/guides/ffi.md

 Structures are allocated on the stack and are value types, meaning a move results in a copy (unless this is optimised away).
-Reading and writing of structure fields used the same syntax as regular Inko classes:
+Reading and writing of structure fields uses the same syntax as regular Inko classes:

 ```inko
 class extern Timespec {